ayahaustine/anza-django/README.md

 python manage.py startapp <appname> backend/apps/<appname>
 ```

-If an update to the pre-commit hooks is required, run this in the terminal
+If an update to the pre-commit hooks is required, run this in the terminal.

 ```sh
 pre-commit autoupdate